sbcguard/NodeJS_Project_2/README.md

 - User signup and login with JWT authentication.
 - Role-based access control.
-- Error handling with custom exception classes.
-- Middleware for authentication and role checking.
+- Middleware for handling authentication and role checking.
-- Default role assignment on user signup.
-- Secure storage of environment variables.
+- Error handling with custom exceptions.
+- Logging of login and signup attempts using Winston.
+- Redirection after login based on the requested URL.
+- Seeding the database with dummy data using Prisma.

 ## How to Run the Project Locally